olliw42/fastmavlink/README.md

 Sending can be disected into (up to) 5 discrete steps:

-The data in the message fields (data) is encoded into a payload structure (payload_t), which is then packed into a message structure (msg_t), then converted into a working buffer (buf), which can be directly send out (Tx).
-As before for receiving/parsing, it is not necessary that each step is explicitely executed, and in fact this is usually not optimal.
-For instance, in simpler applications one may want to pack the data for the message fields (data) directly into the working buffer (buf), i.e., do data -> buf, and this would reduce RAM and/or stack footprint as neither the payload structure (payload_t) nor the message structure (msg_t) need to be involved, and it also would save CPU cycles.
+The data for the message fields (data) is encoded into a payload structure (payload_t), which is then packed into a message structure (msg_t), then converted into a working buffer (buf), which can be directly send out (Tx).
+As before, it is not necessary that each step is explicitely executed, and in fact this is usually not optimal.
+For instance, in simpler applications one may want to pack the data for the message fields (data) directly into the working buffer (buf), i.e., do data -> buf, and this would reduce RAM and/or stack footprint as neither the payload structure (payload_t) nor the message structure (msg_t) are needed, and it also would save CPU cycles.

+The following functions are provided in fastMavlink:

 #### fmav_msg_xxx_pack():
 1 -> 3, data  ->  msg_t